MaryamAsgarinezhad/obsidian/Linux/Network.md

 cd ~/.ssh
 ```

-In this dirctory, you can define the parameters by which you
+In this dirctory, you can create a config file and there define the parameters by which you would like ot connect to each domain.
+So after that there is no need to specify the user in 'user@IP' and -p to specify the port for SSH commands.